 Diabetes can harm the eyes.
 It can damage the small blood vessels in the retina, the back part of your eye.
 This condition is called diabetic retinopathy.

-Diabetes also increases your risk of having glaucoma, cataracts, and other eye problems.
+Diabetes also increases the chance of having glaucoma, cataracts, and other eye problems.

-Diabetic retinopathy is caused by damage to blood vessels of the retina.
+Diabetic retinopathy is caused by damage from diabetes to blood vessels of the retina.
 The retina is the layer of tissue at the back of the inner eye.
-It changes light and images that enter the eye into nerve signals that are sent to the brain.
+It changes light and images that enter the eye into nerve signals, which are sent to the brain.

 There are two stages of diabetic retinopathy:

-The chance of getting retinopathy and having a more severe form is greater when:
+The chance of getting retinopathy and having a more severe form is higher when:

 Symptoms of diabetic retinopathy include:

-If you have the early stage of diabetic retinopathy (nonproliferative), your health care provider may see:
+If you have the early stage of diabetic retinopathy (nonproliferative), the eye doctor may see:

-If you have more advanced retinopathy (proliferative), your health care provider may see:
+If you have advanced retinopathy (proliferative), the eye doctor may see:

-People with the earlier form (nonproliferative) of diabetic retinopathy may not need treatment.
-However, they should be closely followed by an eye doctor who is trained to treat diabetic eye diseases.
+Persons with early diabetic retinopathy may not need treatment.
+But they should be closely followed by an eye doctor who is trained to treat diabetic eye diseases.

 Once your eye doctor notices new blood vessels growing in your retina (neovascularization) or you develop macular edema, treatment is usually needed.

-Laser eye surgery creates small burns in the retina where there are abnormal blood vessels.
+- Laser eye surgery creates small burns in the retina where there are abnormal blood vessels.
 This process is called photocoagulation.
-It is used to keep vessels from leaking or to get rid of abnormal, fragile vessels.
+It is used to keep vessels from leaking, or to shrink abnormal vessels.